 The case was originated in hawaii.
 I was discharged from the military back in june of last year.
 My child support was calculated off of my income, in which i am no longer making near the amount.
 I literally cannot pay my bills.
 I sent in a modification request, although now im receiving threats...
 Read more »

 Ive recently been caught as technically UA because I didn't report to 'holds" after graduating from A school.
-Instead, I decided to only show up for the all hands musters, and take walking passes to various destinations like the college counseling center and the library (all passes signed by senior...
+Instead, I decided to only show up for the all hands musters, and take walking passes to various destinations like the college counseling center and the library (all passes...
 Read more »

 Your submission doesn't really state a question, but if you're asking what your options and exposure are, you have a couple options.
-Head to the DSO North detachment during walk-in hours for a PERSREP appointment, which will be free, or reach out to a civilian military justice practitioner like...Read more »
+Head to the DSO North detachment during walk-in hours for a PERSREP appointment, which will be free, or reach out to a civilian military justice...Read more »